 - The MSM Testing Initiative to establish and evaluate an HIV testing and linkage-to-care program that will identify MSM with HIV who were previously unaware of their infection and link them to HIV medical care.

 - Support and technical assistance to health departments and community-based organizations to deliver effective prevention interventions for African Americans, such as WILLOW, d-up: Defend Yourself!, and Mpowerment.

 - The term men who have sex with men (MSM) is used in CDC surveillance systems.
-It indicates the behaviors that transmit HIV infection, not how individuals self-identify in terms of their sexuality.
+It indicates a behavior that transmits HIV infection, not how individuals self-identify in terms of their sexuality.

-- HIV and AIDS Diagnoses indicates when a person is diagnosed with HIV infection or AIDS but does not indicate when the person was infected.
+- HIV and AIDS diagnoses indicate when a person is diagnosed with HIV infection or AIDS, but do not indicate when the person was infected.